Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

 ## Audio integration

-The native audio path is now implemented around the decoder's sink-facing `CodecParameters`.
-The real Twitch VOD validation reports authoritative AAC output as 44.1 kHz, two channels, S16; those parameters are passed to `AudioOutput` before PCM conversion.
-The sysaudio stream's negotiated format is then checked.
-Sample-rate mismatch is handled by OxideAV's polyphase resampler; channel-count mismatch remains a hard error until Sanctuary has an explicit speaker-layout/remix policy.

-The current master clock counts PCM accepted by the device callback, not output latency. `oxideav-sysaudio::Stream::latency()` is available for future Bluetooth / network/output-pipeline compensation, but Sanctuary does not yet subtract that value from video scheduling.
+The native audio path is implemented around the decoder's sink-facing `CodecParameters` plus the stream `TimeBase`.
+Incoming audio PTS values are rescaled onto integer output-sample-clock ticks and the PCM ring carries that timeline explicitly.
+The sysaudio stream's negotiated format is checked before playback; sample-rate and channel-count mismatches are both hard errors for now so no resampler can obscure the timestamp model while this work is being established.

+`next_output_pts` describes the PTS immediately after the block most recently supplied to sysaudio, including any silence supplied for missing/late decoded audio.
+It is a submission-side timeline, not an estimate of what the listener hears.
+The already available `oxideav-sysaudio::Stream::latency()` API will be incorporated later when the wall-clock A/V controller is designed.
 Output-device selection, volume controls, surround/downmix policy, and Android audio output are likewise future application work.
 In particular, `oxideav-sysaudio` has no Android backend today, so real A/V opening on Android will fail cleanly until an Android backend (for example AAudio) is added.

 ## Local validation fixtures